 - You’ll make one affordable monthly payment through your DMP which will then be distributed to your creditors.

-A DMP will not reduce the amount you owe, but instead, help you pay off all your outstanding debts in full within a more manageable time period.
+A DMP will not reduce the amount you owe, but instead, help you pay off all your outstanding debts in full within a more manageable period.

 Debt Settlement

-If you simply cannot afford to pay back all your debts in full, debt settlement might be the best option for you (learn how to qualify here).
+If you simply cannot afford to pay back all your debts in full, debt settlement might be the best option for you.
 Whether you choose to contact your lenders and creditors yourself or hire a debt settlement company, your main goal is to have the total amount of money you owe reduced to a more manageable amount.
-Once you’ve paid the agreed upon amount to each of your creditors, usually in lump sum payments, your debts will be marked as paid off in full.

 Consumer Proposal

 A consumer proposal is a slightly less severe option than bankruptcy and should always be considered first.
 It is similar to bankruptcy in that you’ll work with a licensed insolvency trustee who will create a proposal for your lenders and creditors.
-If your creditors accept the proposal (which they aren’t legally required to do, read more about this here), then you and your creditors will have to adhere to the details of the proposal.
-Typically the goal is to have your interest rates frozen and the total amount of debt you owe reduced.
-You may be required to make one large payment or installment payments; again this depends on what everyone agreed to in the proposal.
+If your creditors accept the proposal, then you and your creditors will have to adhere to the details of the proposal.

 Bankruptcy

 If you’ve considered filing a consumer proposal and it simply wasn’t the right option for you, then you may need to file for bankruptcy.
-It is a legal proceeding and therefore you must work with a licensed insolvency trustee in order to complete the process.
-Unfortunately, while bankruptcy may be the right chose for you, it will still have a negative effect on your credit score and remain on your credit report for up to 7 years.
+It is a legal proceeding and therefore you must work with a licensed insolvency trustee to complete the process.

 When it comes to dealing with debt from predatory lending, it’s important that you first, seek the help of a trained professional and second, make all decisions based solely on your financial standing.
 Choosing the right debt relief option is a serious decision but once you find the best fit you’ll be on your way to paying down your debts and securing the financial future you deserve.